-Dogecoin has a strong community following and is world famous for its Shiba Inu mascot and memes.
+Though its unlikely to become a top 5 cryptocurrency in 2019, Dogecoin has a strong community following and is world famous for its Shiba Inu mascot and memes.
 Dogecoin currently stands as the 20th largest cryptocurrency with a market cap in excess of $640 million.
 The price of Dogecoin has also outperformed many other cryptocurrencies this year, currently up over 120% since the end of August.
 Wow.

 We reached out to Ross to discuss this fun and friendly digital currency.
 The interview went as follows: